 - Minimum Order Quantity – The smallest quantity of product the vendor will sell is the minimum order quantity.
 The purchaser will normally pay less per unit for larger volumes acquired.

 - ABC Inventory Analysis – This inventory management technique entails sorting products into categories, i.e. A, B, C, so that products are arranged by profitability.

 - Just in Time (JIT) – When products are created as orders come in, they are made only when a sales order exists to satisfy, avoiding accumulation of stock.
 Often, products that use this technique require some level of customization that must be completed when options are selected by the customer.

 - Consignment – Sellers who carry consignment inventory do not own the products they sell, rather when the sale takes place, they pay the vendor and earn a profit.
 If these businesses have other inventory on hand, they must keep it separate from items on consignment.

 - Backorder – If a vendor sells an item he doesn’t have on hand, he provides a delivery date to the customer and fulfills that order when the item arrives from the vendor.

 - Safety Stock – When additional stock is kept on hand to ensure increases in demand can be met, the business keeps safety stock on hand based on the average number of days to deliver and how much product is normally consumed within that time frame.

 No matter your product or industry, SOS Inventory can help you effectively apply the appropriate inventory management techniques to optimize production workflows, increase profitability, reduce labor costs, and improve transparency in financial records.
-Take your business to the next level with the premier inventory software tool designed for businesses aimed to grow and prosper.
+If you require multi-channel inventory management to centralize sales from various channels, SOS is your answer.
+Secure your success no matter which inventory management methods you employ.
+Take your business to the next level with the premier inventory software tool designed for businesses to grow and prosper.